Alex-Linhares/FARGonautica/README.md

   - A rewrite of Daniel Defays "Numbo" in [Dr. Mahabal's Fluid Concepts framework](https://github.com/amahabal/PySeqsee) is in the plans
   - A rewrite of Capyblanca in [Dr. Mahabal's Fluid Concepts framework](https://github.com/amahabal/PySeqsee) is in the plans
   - An original, Fluid-Concepts-based, re-write of Kemp and Tenembaum's Forms in Mahabal's Framework is in the plans
-  - ...as is the idea of a book tentatively entitled "Fluid concepts: a course"
+  - ...as is the idea of a book/(free e-book) on the computer science of building Fluid concepts architectures
   - The long-term goal is to create a computational architecture that, without knowing the rules or goals of a game, can come to understand and play combinatorics games like checkers, chess, or go.
   - Another long-term goal is to create a computational architecture that is able to solve Bongard problems and Raven's matrices.
 Extending Phaeaco beyond what is currently possible.
   - A paper on a "measure of human intuition" is in the plans, after Dr. Eric Nichols agreed that the idea and the methodology seems to make sense.